 Some guidance and cases

-Walker v Sita Information (bailii.org), 2013 Employment Appeal Tribunal (EAT)
+Walker v Sita Information (bailii.org), Employment Appeal Tribunal (EAT), 2013

-The Claimant suffered from a wide range of symptoms which could not be attributed to a recognisable pathological or mental cause.
+The claimant suffered from a wide range of symptoms which could not be attributed to a recognisable pathological or mental cause.
 They were regarded as functional overlay, accentuated by his being obese.
-The employment tribunal held he did not have a physical or mental impairment because there no physical or organic cause for the symptoms could be identified.
+The employment tribunal held that he did not have a physical or mental impairment because no physical or organic cause for the symptoms could be identified.

 A6 It may not always be possible, nor is it necessary, to categorise a condition as either a physical or a mental impairment.
 The underlying cause of the impairment may be hard to establish.
 There may be adverse effects which are both physical and mental in nature.
 Furthermore, effects of a mainly physical nature may stem from an underlying mental impairment, and vice versa.